mattydebie/scs.nvim/readme.md

-This uses sourcecodeshots.com to render an image of your code using its api.
+This uses [source code shots](https://sourcecodeshots.com) to render an image of your code using its api.

 # Source Code Shots .nvim
 Simple integration of sourcecodeshots.com into neovim.